 Minimum Requirements include a BA, BS, MA or MS, in cartography, geography, geospatial information systems, or similarly related discipline, with an emphasis in thematic cartography.
 A minimum GPA of 3.0 on a 4-point scale is required.
 A portfolio of five or more cartographic products will be requested from applicants considered for this position.

 Competitive candidates should have knowledge of cartographic design principles including color and symbology theory, map projections, thematic and statistical mapping, topographic and reference mapping, display hierarchies, typography, and data generation.
 Other requirements include knowledge of GIS principles including data types; data layers; basic geographic, analytic, and statistical functions; geographic coordinate systems; and data formatting.
 Candidates must have the ability to collect, analyze, and integrate geographic and substantive data into an effectively designed cartographic product.
 Additionally, candidates should be proficient in the use of, or be rapidly gaining expertise with the software, hardware, and platforms necessary for cartographic, graphic, and web/mobile production, such as some of the following: GIS, ESRI ArcGIS, HTML, programming languages, Avenza MAPublisher, Intergraph GeoMedia Pro, Microsoft Office, Adobe software such as Illustrator, InDesign, Photoshop, and Acrobat.
 Experience with the Adobe suite of software, as well as with web and mobile conveyance is strongly desired.

-The following items must be included/attached to your online application:
+The following items must be included/attached to your online application (PDF preferred):